 Incomplete Applications: It is each applicant’s responsibility to verify that all required materials have been submitted and received in a timely manner by both the Graduate School and the Department of Speech & Hearing Sciences.

 Selection Criteria: We consider all information submitted with your application.
 Our goal is to select an intellectually capable, diverse group of students.
-High GPA and GRE scores are desirable, but not the determining factors in admission.
+High GPA is desirable, but not the determining factors in our holistic admissions process.
 Please review the admissions information posted on our Student Outcome Data web page for profiles of our entering student cohorts.